DecomPy/DecomPy/docs/source/Documentation/3_DesignDecisions/2_DataGathering/1_DataGatheringOverview.rst

 Depending on which stage you want, you can run the various methods that match their stage in the CreateLocalData.py class.
 There is a .stage1() method which grabs the repos and generates metadata.
 There is a .stage2() method that grabs the C files from the repo.
 There is a .stage3() method which filters out the data.
 There is a .stage4() method that compiles into unoptimized and optimized LLVM.
-Finally, there is an all_four_stages() method which will run all four stages.
+Finally, there is an all_stages() method which will run all stages.
 To see more information regarding each stage, continue reading this documentation.